$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Open problems

 \subsection{Simplifications}

 We next mention the two prime conjectures which would greatly simplify the statements of our results besides being interesting on their own.
-We start with the uniqueness of the transition. \begin{conj} \end{conj} We should note that, the Kahn-Kalai-Linial theorem~\cite{Kahn88} tells us that (up to replacing the box by the torus as in~\cite{Balogh03} or adapting the technique of~\cite{Duminil18}) $\theta_n(q)$ decays at least like $n^{-\varepsilon(q-\qc)}$ above criticality and Theorem~\ref{th:exp:decay} establishes that below $\qct$ it decays at most like $n^{-2}$.
+We start with the uniqueness of the transition. \begin{conj} For all update families we have

+\end{conj} We should note that, the Kahn--Kalai--Linial theorem~\cite{Kahn88} tells us that (up to replacing the box by the torus as in~\cite{Balogh03} or adapting the technique of~\cite{Duminil-Copin18}) $\theta_n(q)$ decays at least like $n^{-\varepsilon(q-\qc)}$ above criticality and Theorem~\ref{th:exp:decay} establishes that below $\qct$ it decays at most like $n^{-2}$.
 As it is commonly the case, it is likely that breaching this gap will prove difficult.

 As mentioned earlier if one proves the slightly stronger property